 to B2 would seem to more strongly indicate that B1 is a genuine cipher than a bogus cipher.
 A purpose for the longest

-string of 21 letters is given under section "B1 is Likely a Genuine Cipher" on page New Result: The Beale Treasure Story is Likely to be True accessible on this website.
+string of 21 letters is given under section "B1 is Likely a Genuine Cipher" on page Length of Cipher B3 Offers Evidence that Beale Treasure Story is True. accessible on this website.
 See also BTS I, pp. 125, 241–42,

 364, and 383, and BTS II, pp. 52, 63, 263.